 - Competitive price

 - Too narrow

 Last but definitely not the least product on our list of the best regular non-cycling shoes is the New Balance Men’s Mx623v3 Training shoes.
-As the name suggests, these shoes are mainly targeted towards workout training sessions; however, they are also a great option for cycling.
+As the name suggests, these shoes are mainly targeted toward workout training sessions; however, they are also a great option for cycling.

 Since they are built with athletes in mind, you can bet they are comfortable and well-cushioned.
 As a rider, you will find them really flexible with a lot of room to move your toes and foot freely.

 But don’t be deceived, these are not just sporty shoes.
 Despite their breathability, they still provide a decent grip and so do well on a pedal.
 This is why they make a good option for biking.